musmanghani13/ray_tracer/README.md

-# Java core.Ray Tracer
+# Ray Tracer

-A physically-based ray tracer implementation in Java.
+A ray tracer engine implementation in Java.

 ## Overview